DrishtiShrrrma/RL-domain-independent-planner-v1/README_checklist.md

 - Make sure that all the required packages are mentioned in requirements.txt + imports are in place
 - Agent - imported correctly!
 - agent.learn ---> check args
+- Action spaces and observation spaces for environments should be carefully defined and passed to the MyRDDLAgent - ensure that the PPO model's policy is compatible with these spaces
+- I may need to preprocess the observations from the environment or postprocess the actions from the model to make them compatible with each other.